 In the trial court, the city argued that the communications made with personal devices and email accounts were not “public records,” since they were not “within the public entity’s custody or control.”
 Id.
 The trial court granted the petitioner’s motion for summary judgment and ordered the city to disclose the documents.
 The case made its way to the California Supreme Court.

 The state Supreme Court’s ruling takes a very broad view of the PRA’s requirements.
 It broke the PRA’s definition of “public record” down into four elements and reviewed each one individually: (1) writing; (2) “relating to the conduct of the public’s business”; and either (3) “prepared by” a government agency or (4) “owned, used, or retained by” one.
 Id. at 617.
 It held that emails, text messages, and other electronic forms of communication meet the “writing” part of the definition.
 It further found that the third and fourth elements should be construed broadly to include private communications if they relate to government business.

-Business litigation attorney James G. Schwartz has advocated on behalf of Bay Area businesses and business owners for over 40 years in both transactional and litigation matters.
-To schedule a free and confidential consultation with an experienced and knowledgeable business advocate, contact us today online or at (925) 463-1073.
+Cirrus Law PC has advocated on behalf of Bay Area businesses and business owners for over 40 years in both transactional and litigation matters.
+To schedule an initial confidential consultation with an experienced and knowledgeable business advocate, contact us today online or at (925) 463-1073.

 More Blog Posts:

 Self-Driving Car Technology at Center of California Trade Secret Lawsuit, Pleasanton Business & Commercial Law Blog, June 7, 2017

 Court Dismisses Objection to Corporate Merger, Finding that Shareholders Had Sufficient Information, Pleasanton Business & Commercial Law Blog, May 26, 2017